Learning intermolecular forces at liquid-vapor interfaces: ANN-SR approximation of the LMF potential

 \section{ANN-SR approximation of the LMF potential}

 The reference training data includes force contributions from atoms outside the symmetry function cutoff for the ANN-SR models.
-The ANN still attempts to fit these contributions to its symmetry functions, so natural question is whether the ANN attempts to learn the LMF potential.
-The orientational profiles in Figs.~\ref{fig:int_properties} and \ref{fig:int_properties_dft} suggest that some of the models manage to learn some degree of the long-range forces since not all of them generate a net polarization in the bulk-like region, and they produce a smaller polarization at the interface than do the truncated models without the added explicit long-range potential.\cite{cox2020dielectric}
+The ANN still attempts to fit these contributions to its symmetry functions, so a natural question is whether the ANN attempts to learn the LMF potential or whether it overfits unrepresentable forces to particular atomic environments.
+Such overfitting would likely lead to a high extrapolation error for the model.
+The orientational profiles in Figs.~\ref{fig:int_properties} and \ref{fig:int_properties_dft} suggest that some ANN-SR models learn some degree of the long-ranged forces, since not all of them generate a net polarization in the bulk-like region.
+Also the ANN-SR models produce a smaller polarization at the interface than do truncated models without an added explicit long-ranged potential.\cite{cox2020dielectric} This argument is elaborated further in Appendix B.